Mercury-Language/mercury/README.MS-Windows.md

 Mercury can also be built using the MS Visual C compiler (MSVC), although one of the above environments is still required for the build process.
-See [README.MS-VisualC](README.MS-VisualC) for instructions on how to build Mercury with the MS Visual C compiler.
+See [README.MS-VisualC.md](README.MS-VisualC.md) for instructions on how to build Mercury with MSVC.

 NOTE: while a Unix emulation environment is required to build Mercury on Windows, one is NOT required to use Mercury on Windows.